San Antonio airport on lockdown after police shooting

 SAN ANTONIO, Texas (AP) — San Antonio’s airport was placed on lockdown Thursday after a reported police shooting, but authorities said there was no “active threat to the public.”

 The San Antonio Police Department said the airport was locked down as a precaution Thursday afternoon after a “confirmed officer-involved shooting” on airport property.
-Authorities have not said where the shooting occurred or described the circumstances.
+Police said on Twitter that “no other injuries” were reported.

+Airport spokeswoman Evelynn Bailey said airport police responded to the lower level of Terminal A and contained the situation.
+Flight operations were not interrupted, according to the website FlightAware.com.

 A San Antonio police spokesman told The Associated Press that it was an “active and open incident” and that no further information was immediately available.